 Guided walking tour: 2 hours.

 Today's hike begins at the Villa San Donato in Perano, a magnificent 18th century villa that dominates the surrounding countryside.
 We visit the medieval walled hamlet of Vertine before continuing our hike through vineyards and olive groves and past stone farm houses and the 17th-century Villa Vistarenni.
-We stop for lunch at the Colle Bereto winery, enjoying expansive views over the famed Tuscan vineyards.
+We stop for lunch in the village of Gaiole, enjoying expansive views over the famed Tuscan vineyards.
 We return to Radda in Chianti, where the remainder of the afternoon is free to swim in the pool, explore the town's medieval center, or rest.
 We enjoy a final dinner together to celebrate our time in Tuscany.
 All meals included.

 The trip concludes with a group transfer to the Florence airport; we plan to arrive by 10:00 a.m.
 Depart for home this afternoon or continue your adventure in unforgettable Italy.
 Breakfast included.